tchubaba/pausepi/README.md

 # Pi-hole Pauser

 ## About
-The Pi-hole ad blocker is great at doing what it's supposed to: block ads.
-However sometimes, depending on what you have on your block list, it will also disrupt some online services, like video streaming ones.
-Of course you can login to your Pi-hole dashboard and disable it from there.
+The Pi-hole ad blocker is great at doing what it's supposed to: block ads network-wide.
+However, sometimes, depending on what you have on your block list, it will also disrupt some online services, like video streaming or other web pages, which will simply not load.
+Of course, you can login to your Pi-hole admin dashboard and disable it from there.
 But it is a hassle, especially if you have more than one configured in your network.
 It's also inconvenient for other users who may not have access to the Pi-hole(s) dashboard.

-Here comes Pi-hole Pauser.
+Enter Pi-hole Pauser.
 It is a tool which allows you to temporarily pause Pi-holes ad blocking from a single web page.
 It works with one or more Pi-holes and will simultaneously pause all of them.
 By default, it will pause the ad blockers for 30 seconds, allowing you to load that video stream or open that page that is being blocked.